idlesign/django-sitegate/docs/source/signup_custom.rst

     .. note::

         Keep in mind that e-mail in the classical flows below is not unique.
-That means several users may have the same e-mail.
+It means that several users may have the same e-mail.

         If you're looking for unique e-mail functionality consider using **Modern** flow pack.